ManjunathAdi/Seq2Seq_RNN/README.md

 1.]
 RNN_Sequence2seq_Feature-extraction.py

-This is the implementation of paper -
-" Unsupervised Learning of Video Representations using LSTMs " by Nitish Srivastava, Elman Mansimov, Ruslan Salakhutdinov, https://arxiv.org/pdf/1502.04681.pdf
+This is the implementation of feature extraction algorithm technique in paper - " Unsupervised Learning of Video Representations using LSTMs " by Nitish Srivastava, Elman Mansimov, Ruslan Salakhutdinov, https://arxiv.org/pdf/1502.04681.pdf